The noise barrier and the large signal bias of the Lasso and other convex estimators: Compatibility conditions are necessary for fast prediction rates

 If a lower bound holds for some noise distribution then it should also hold for heavier-tailed distributions, because intuitively, heavier-tails make the problem harder.
-Existing results cited above hold on an event of the form $\{\|\X^\top\eps\|_\infty 2/\sqrt n \le \lambda \}$.
+Existing results cited above hold in a high-probability event of the form $\{\|\X^\top\eps\|_\infty 2/\sqrt n \le \lambda \}$.
 This event is of large probability only for large enough $\lambda$ and light-tailed noise distributions.
 In contrast, an appealing feature of the lower bound \eqref{lower-compatibility} is that it holds for any tuning parameter and any centered noise distribution with finite second moment.

 Information-theoretic lower bounds (see, e.g. \cite{rigollet2011exponential} or \cite[Section 7]{bellec2016slope}) involve an exponential number of measures, each corresponding to a different support $T$ with $|T|=k$.
 The results above involve a \emph{single} measure supported on any given support $T$.
 The lower bound \eqref{lower-compatibility} adapts to $T$ through the constant $\phi(1,T)$, while minimax lower bounds are not adaptive to a specific support.